steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 In a couple of articles (see, e.g.: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})), I have already explained that I am currently working at a corporate start-up.
 The company ([HUK-Autoserivce](https://www.huk-autoservice.de)) started in 2021 to build an application for booking car services online based on a modern product and development approach such as agile development processes and a Cloud-native platform.
-In development, we, as nearly every start-up, fight with continously changing requirements, a small team implementing these changes and all the new features, the challenge that our architecture always requires to be extended, and many more such challenges.
+In development, we, as nearly every start-up, fight with continously changing requirements, a small team implementing these changes and all the new features, the challenge that our architecture always requires to be extended, costs, and many more such challenges.

 Thereby, my company and its challenges are by far not special.
 Similar to my company, all start-ups typically have their challenges during the evolution and during different phases of their journey.